fafalone/WinDevLib/README.md

 ### Updates

+**Update (v7.7.360, 04 April 2024):**
+-Very large expansion of DirectWrite interfaces; only dwrite.h was covered; added 100%\
+ coverage of dwrite_1.h, dwrite_2.h, and dwrite_3.h\
+-Added shdeprecated.h (100% coverage).
+Many of these are still in undocumented use.\
+-UserEnv.h expanded to 100% coverage\
+-Added crypto catalog APIs from mscat.h (100% coverage)\
+-(API Standards) GetClassInfo[A, ExA, Ex] did not conform to API standards.
+For compatibility, this has been resolved by adding overloads.\
+-CreateProfile does not have A/W variants.
+I have *zero* idea where I found otherwise, and with differently named arguments... no search results anywhere.
+Weird.\
+-Add DWRITE_RENDERING_MODE missing values

 **Update (v7.7.350, 31 Mar 2024):**\
 -Large expansion of mfapi.h coverage; all APIs and GUIDs are covered, only missing the macros\